periareon/req-compile/README.rst

 the requirements and constraints would produce a new output.
 To produce a totally fresh compilation, don't pass in a previous solution.

-The find-links parameter to the sync or pip install will *reuse* the wheels already downloaded by Qer during the compilation phase.
+The find-links parameter to the sync or pip install will *reuse* the wheels already downloaded by Req-Compile during the compilation phase.
 This will make the installation step entirely offline.

 When taking this environment to deploy, trim down the set to the install requirements::